KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

 [KeyboardKit Pro][Pro] unlocks fully localized ``InputSet``, ``KeyboardLayoutProvider`` & ``CalloutActionProvider`` implementations for every locale in your license.

-This lets KeyboardKit Pro create fully localized ``SystemKeyboard`` for every supported locale, with no additional code needed.
+This lets KeyboardKit Pro create fully localized ``KeyboardView`` for every supported locale, with no additional code needed.
 You can customize any input set or provider for any locale at any time, whenever needed.

-After setting up KeyboardKit Pro with your license key, as described in the <doc:Getting-Started> article, you can just change the ``KeyboardContext/locale`` to a locale in your license to automatically update the system keyboard to that locale.
+After setting up KeyboardKit Pro with your license key, as described in the <doc:Getting-Started> article, you can just change the ``KeyboardContext/locale`` to automatically update the keyboard view.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro